 The Canon PowerShot G5 X Mark II is good for vlogging.
 Its tilting, flipping screen allows you to see yourself when the camera is pointed at you, and you can tap on it to quickly adjust settings on the fly.
 The camera's lightweight design makes it comfortable to hold for extended periods.
 It also does an impressive job of smoothing out camera shake in 4k and FHD, though its digital stabilization feature does incur a somewhat noticeable 1.3x crop in its most powerful mode.
 Unfortunately, it can overheat easily when recording video, leading to frequent interruptions in your recording sessions.
 Video quality is also mediocre in 4k and poor in FHD, while the camera's autofocus system struggles to maintain focus on subjects' faces.

 The Canon PowerShot G5 X Mark II is a mediocre option for studio video.
-Video quality in 4k is somewhat grainy, while footage recorded in FHD is soft and noisy, particularly in dark environments.
+Video in 4k is somewhat grainy, while footage recorded in FHD is soft and noisy, particularly in dark environments.
 Its autofocus system can also struggle to maintain focus on moving subjects, and the camera overheats easily during extended recording sessions.
 It lacks a microphone jack to bolster the quality of the audio in your recording too.
-Still, the camera's menu system is easy to use, and you can easily pair your phone with the camera to control it remotely, though we don't currently test this function.
+Still, the camera's menu system is easy to use, and you can easily pair your phone with the camera to control it remotely.

 The Canon PowerShot G5 X Mark II isn't designed for action video.
 Despite being lightweight and compact, it isn't meant to be attached to a chest or helmet rig.
-It also isn't rated as being water-resistant, though we don't currently test for that.
-It's also incapable of shooting at more than 30 fps in 4k or 60 fps in FHD, so you can't generate smooth slow-motion video in either resolution.
-That said, it does a great job of smoothing out camera shake in either resolution.
+It also lacks any kind of waterproofing or water resistance.
+It's limited to 30 fps in 4k, but it does have a 'High Frame Rate' mode in FHD that captures slow-motion footage at 120 fps.
+It also does a great job of smoothing out camera shake in either resolution.

 Note: This camera's lens features a built-in ND filter that effectively reduces the amount of light captured by the camera.
 This can be helpful if you wish to shoot at a large aperture or a slow shutter speed in a brightly lit environment without over-exposing your image.
 This filter is engaged by default but can be disabled through the menu system.
 We didn't test the performance of the camera with this filter engaged.